ivaROS/pyrobot_minimal/README.md

 rostopic pub /joint_6_cntrl/command std_msgs/Float64 "data: -0.02"
 rostopic pub /joint_7_cntrl/command std_msgs/Float64 0.02
 ```
+Remember that they can't all be run at once.
+Hit Ctrl-C to terminate the previous `rostopic pub` command and execute the next.
 The first two adjust the camra pan/tilt.
 The camera should be facing left after publishing to the tilt/pan topics.
 The next 5 control the robot arm joint angles, with Joint 2 going first to pick up the arm from lying on the floor. the second keeps the arm pointing straight ahead.
 The last one's continue down the chain.
 Finally, joints 6 and 7 are for the gripper.
 Setting them both to zero closes the gripper.
 Setting them as opposite numbers will open the gripper.
 Do not go past -0.05 / 0.05 respectively for them, as the "fingers" slide off the rail.

 Once the robot arm and camera are set, it is then possible to teleoperate the robot with the keyboard: